 Live By The Divorce Agreement

-Whether you and your ex come to the divorce agreement on your own, through mediation, or a judge hands it down, abide by the specifics of that decree.
+Whether you and your ex come to a divorce agreement on your own, through mediation, or a judge hands it down, abide by the specifics of that decree.

 If you agreed to pay child or spousal support, pay it.
 The same goes if you were ordered to cover certain shared debts.
 Whatever the terms, stick to them.